gabrielcarneiro97/brainfuck/README.md

 # brainfuck-js
-A compiler of the worst language ever (brainfuck) written in the second worst, also know as javascript.
+A interpreter of the worst language ever (brainfuck) written in the second worst, also know as javascript.